hlomphosibeko/Zola-with-Yoga/README.md

 ## Credits
 ### Content
-*
+* The quote used on the bookings page is taken from this site: [Yoga quote]https://www.teganbyoga.com/post/best-yoga-quotes

 ### Media
-* The images used on this website are from
+* The images used on this website are taken from various sites: [Yoga Images](https://www.pexels.com/search/yoga/ , [Yoga incense](https://www.pexels.com/search/incense/)
+)
+* The logo image used is taken from this site: [Yoga Logo](https://www.canva.com/design/play?type=TAB7AVEOUWQ&category=tACZCvjI6mE&locale=de-DE)
+* A Tutor from Code Institute provided a guide on how to compress images, which was found on this site: [TinyJPG](https://tinyjpg.com/)